swarmstack/errbot-docker/README.md

 url: http://errbot:3141/alerrt-webex-room/<room-name>/
 ```

-A custom local_plugin/alerrtmanagerr-webex has been included in this image to handle the webhook receiver URLs above for Webex Teams users.
+A custom local_plugin/alerrtmanagerr-webex has been included in this image to handle the alerrt-webex and alerrt-webex-room webhook receivers above for Webex Teams users.

 ---
 ## ALERTMANAGER CONFIGURATION FOR PROMETHEUS